Concepts and Locations

 Troubleshooting:

 If a recipe is used in another recipe, it is a sub-recipe, which means it will inherit the ownership of the 'parent recipe.'
-If you try to change the concept assignment of the sub-recipe, you will encounter this error message:
+If you try to change the concept assignment of the sub-recipe, you will encounter the below error message.
+This structure ensures that ownership changes made to the parent recipe flow through to all associated sub-recipes.

 To solve this, go to the parent recipe and change its ownership.
 The sub-recipe will adjust ownership accordingly!
 Or you can also remove the sub-recipe from the parent, then change the ownership of that sub-recipe and then add it back to the parent recipe.